sahianmol1/Bronco-for-Reddit/README.md

 - [Material Icons](https://developer.android.com/reference/kotlin/androidx/compose/material/icons/Icons) - Material Design system icons as seen on Google Fonts.
 - [Media3 ExoPlayer](https://developer.android.com/media/media3/exoplayer) - Media3 ExoPlayer is used to play the reddit videos.

+## Tests
+I have added unit tests for the `:search` module. checkout the unit test here - [search module unit tests](/features/search/search-presentation/src/test/java/com/anmolsahi/presentation/ui).
+<br>🚧 Unit test for the other modules are work in progress 🚧.

 ## TODOs
-- Code Cleanup - While this project is great for understanding industry-standard architecture, some files still contain duplicate code and need cleanup.
+- **Code Cleanup** - While this project is great for understanding industry-standard architecture, some files still contain duplicate code and need cleanup.
 My plan is to refactor the code using Design Patterns and SOLID principles.
 Along the way, I’ll also be writing articles to demonstrate how I approached the cleanup process.
-- More Features - I will be adding more features like Subreddit page, user profile page and login.
+- **More Features** - I will be adding more features like Subreddit page, user profile page and login.
-- M3 Expressive - The design will be kept up to date by adopting the latest Material 3 expressive components.
+- **M3 Expressive** - The design will be kept up to date by adding the M3 expressive components.
-- Adaptive Design - Make the app support multiple devices like foldables, tablets and the Android XR.
+- **Adaptive Design** - Make the app support multiple devices like foldables, tablets and the Android XR.
-- Kotlin Multiplatform - The goal is to take the app multiplatform by integration the kotlin multiplatform technology.
+- **Kotlin Multiplatform** - The goal is to take the app multiplatform by integration the kotlin multiplatform technology.

-## ✅ Tests
-I have added unit tests for the `:search` module. checkout the unit test here - [search module unit tests](/features/search/search-presentation/src/test/java/com/anmolsahi/presentation/ui).
-<br>🚧 Unit test for the other modules are work in progress 🚧.

 If you find this project valuable or if you like the app, please give it a star ⭐️!
 Your support means a lot and motivates me to continue improving the project. 🙏